StarReach/Pluto-Web/CONTRIBUTING.md

 # Contributing to this project

 Welcome to Pluto!
-We appreciate and welcome contributions on our project, your contribution enhances our app and increases it's efficiency.
+We appreciate and welcome contributions to our project, your contribution enhances the efficiency of our app.

 # Table of Contents